Testing methods

 - Early-stage disease may have low concentrations of ctDNA

-- Potential for false-positive if HRR genes affected by CHIP
+- Potential for false positive if HRR genes are affected by CHIP

 - Some platforms may have limited ability to detect copy number